neftyblocks/neftyblocks-cli/README.md

   $ nefty config init [-d]

 FLAGS
-  -d, --deleteConfig  deletes configuration file
+  -d, --deleteConfig  Deletes configuration file

 DESCRIPTION
   Configure the parameters to interact with the blockchain.